InspiredImpact/funchacks/README.md

 That was the main idea of the project!
 But this path is a little dangerous, so the part could not be implemented, but if possible it will be implemented in the next versions!

-**So is it worth using funchacks signature utilities?**
-More likely no than yes.
-If you want a really optimized and safe implementation of this idea, it's better to look into `makefun` (this was another reason why I wanted to do a dynamic signature change without compile, eval and exec).

 # ⚙️ Installation
 ```bash
 pip install funchacks